daiphuongngo/Banking-Dataset-Imbalanced-Learn-Comparison/README.md

 **Comparison of ensembling classifiers internally using sampling**

+Ensembling classifiers have shown to improve classification performance compare to single learner.
+However, they will be affected by class imbalance.
+This example shows the benefit of balancing the training set before to learn learners.
+We are making the comparison with non-balanced ensemble methods, XGBoost Classifier and Deep Neural Network Model.

+We make a comparison using the balanced accuracy and geometric mean which are metrics widely used in the literature to evaluate models learned on imbalanced set.

 **A. Data Engineering:**

 A.1.
 Load libraries

 A.2.
 Load an imbalanced dataset

+In the train and test data, features that belong to similar groupings are tagged as such in the feature names (e.g., ind, reg, car, calc).
+In addition, feature names include the postfix bin to indicate binary features and cat to indicate categorical features.
+Features without these designations are either continuous or ordinal.
+Values of -1 indicate that the feature was missing from the observation.
+The target columns signifies whether or not a claim was filed for that policy holder.

 A.3.
 Data Exploration